88 pc of all COVID-19 deaths in India in age group of 45 years and above: Govt | Health

 ''About 88 per cent of all COVID-19 deaths in the country are taking place in the age group of 45 years and above, making them the most vulnerable group that needs to be protected,'' he said, adding that this is the reason behind allowing their vaccination from April 1.

-Speaking about the new SARS-CoV-2 variants, National Centre for Disease Control Director S K Singh said 771 variants of concern (VOCs) have been detected in 18 states and union territories, which include 736 samples that were positive for viruses of the UK (B.1.1.7) lineage.
+Speaking about the new SARS-CoV-2 variants, National Centre for Disease Control Director S K Singh said that 771 cases of variants of concern (VOCs) have been detected in a total of 10,787 positive samples in 18 states and union territories, which include 736 samples positive for viruses of the UK (B.1.1.7) lineage.

+Also, 34 samples were found positive for viruses of the South African (B.1.351) lineage.
+One sample was found positive for virus of the Brazilian (P.1) lineage.

+In addition to these, some other variants, including the double mutants, have been found in some states such as Maharashtra and Delhi and need to be further analysed and investigated for establishing any epidemiological correlations.

 There are various reasons behind a surge.